 6.4.3.6-PA Notice of Availability of Premium Assistance- Describe the procedures that assure that if a State provides premium assistance subsidies under this Section, it must: 1) provide as part of the application and enrollment process, information describing the availability of premium assistance and how to elect to obtain a subsidy; and 2) establish other procedures to ensure that parents are fully informed of the choices for child health assistance or through the receipt of premium assistance subsidies (Section 2105(c)(10)(K)).

-6.4.3.6.1-PA Provide an assurance that the State includes information about premium assistance on the CHIP application or enrollment form. - -their administration
+6.4.3.6.1-PA Provide an assurance that the State includes information about premium assistance on the CHIP application or enrollment form.

+6.5-Vaccine coverages

+Guidance: States are required to provide coverage for age-appropriate vaccines and their administration, without cost sharing.
+States that elect to cover children under the State plan (indicated in Section 4.1) should check box 6.5.1 States that elect to cover pregnant individuals under the State plan should also check box 6.5.2.
+States that elect to cover the from-conception-to-end-of-pregnancy population (previously referred to as the “unborn”) option under the State plan should also check box 6.5.3.

+6.5.1- Vaccine coverage for targeted-low-income children.
+The State provides coverage for age-appropriate vaccines and their administration in accordance with the recommendations of the Advisory Committee on Immunization Practices (ACIP), without cost sharing.
+(Section 2103(c)(1)(D)) (42CFR 457.410(b)(2) and 457.520(b)(4)).

+6.5.2- Vaccine coverage for targeted-low-income pregnant individuals.
+The State provides coverage for approved adult vaccines recommended by the ACIP, and their administration, without cost sharing.
+(SHO # 23-003, issued June 27, 2023); (Section 2103(c)(12))

+6.5.3-Vaccine coverage for from-conception-to-end-of-pregnancy population option.
+The state provides coverage for age appropriate (child or adult) vaccines and their administration in accordance with the recommendations of the ACIP, without cost-sharing, to benefit the unborn child.

 Section 7.
 Quality and Appropriateness of Care